EU proposes rules to label some gas and nuclear investments as green

 BRUSSELS, Feb 2 (Reuters) - Investments in some gas and nuclear power plants would be labelled as sustainable under rules proposed by European Commission on Wednesday, a plan that has split countries and investors, and which some lawmakers will attempt to block.

-Brussels has taken more than a year to decide if gas and nuclear energy should count as green investments in the EU's taxonomy, a rulebook to guide investments to help raise the massive amounts of private capital needed to meet EU climate change targets.
+Brussels has taken more than a year to decide if gas and nuclear energy should count as green investments in the EU's taxonomy, an investor rulebook designed to help raise massive amounts of private capital to meet EU climate change targets.

-In final rules published on Wednesday, gas power plants would be labelled green this decade if they met an emissions limit of 270g of CO2 equivalent per kWh, or have annual emissions below 550kg CO2e per kW over 20 years.
+In final rules published on Wednesday, gas power plants would be labelled green this decade if they emit less than 270g of CO2 equivalent per kWh, or have annual emissions below 550kg CO2e per kW over 20 years.

 That could include gas plants with relatively high CO2 emissions today, provided they switch to low-carbon gas or reduce their running hours in later years.